10 Free Tools for Dashboards, Data Visualisation and Infographics

 Vizzlo is a simple charting and infographics platform with tools and applications for building a variety of visual reports.
 It offers a range of charting options including classic bar and pie charts, Gantt charts and waterfall charts.

 The free version has limited customisation of format and colour, with more options on paid plans.
 Data can be imported from Excel or Google Sheets, and visualisations created online can be embedded straight into in Microsoft PowerPoint or Google Slides, as well as exported to a range of image formats.
+The free plan gives you over 100 chart types.

 7. Visme